xylemic/food__ordering__system/README.md

-# Online Food Ordering System
+# Title: Online Food Ordering System

 ## Problem Domain Description
 This repository contains an implementation of an Online Food Ordering System in JavaScript.
 The project demonstrates object-oriented programming concepts by modeling a real-world food ordering scenario where customers can place an orders at restaurants, view menus, and manage orders.
 The system is implemented as a console-based application and includes functionality for customers, restaurants, menu items, and orders.